Aditya-0911/Linear-Regression-Analysis/README.md

 **Access the Credit Dataset:**
 - You can download the [Credit dataset](https://www.statlearning.com/resources-python) from the ISL website.
+- You can also get the dataset provided in the repository

 The Credit dataset from ISL provides a valuable hands-on experience for individuals learning about data analysis, machine learning, and credit risk assessment.
 It demonstrates how real-world datasets can be used to make informed decisions and manage risk effectively in financial applications.